 Insider Tip

-The reserve has no paved roads—all travel is off-road adventure.
-Distances are deceptive at altitude; a 50-kilometer journey can take 2-3 hours.
-Carry plenty of water and snacks.
-Altitude sickness is common above 4,500 meters—acclimatize properly before visiting.
+The reserve has no paved roads, so all travel is off-road.
+Distances are deceptive at altitude, and a 50-kilometer leg can take two to three hours.
+Carry plenty of water and snacks, and acclimatize properly before visiting, as altitude sickness is common above 4,500 meters.

 Why Travel with Us